LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-three/reading/parameters/_index.md

 ## Check Your Understanding

 {{% notice green Question %}}
-Parameters must be incorporated into something else such as a filter, reference line or calculation field in order to be useful.
+Parameters must be incorporated into something else such as a filter, reference line, or calculation field in order to be useful.

 1. `True`
 1. `False`